omise/bluepine/README.md

 *Value: `Boolean`* - Default is `false`

-When it's set to `true`.
-It'll exclude that attribute from serializer's result.
+Set this to `true` to exclude that attribute from the serializer's result.

 ```ruby
 schema :hero do